LlamaEdge/Example-LlamaEdge-RAG/curl.md

     If the command runs successfully, you will see the following output:

     ```console
-    {"id":"e6219b85-0453-407b-8737-f525fe15aa27","object":"chat.completion","created":1709286513,"model":"dummy-chat-model","choices":[{"index":0,"message":{"role":"assistant","content":"According to the provided text, Paris is situated along the Seine River some 233 miles (375 km) upstream from the river’s mouth on the English Channel (La Manche).
-Therefore, the location of Paris, France on the Seine River is approximately 233 miles (375 km) upstream from the river's mouth."},"finish_reason":"stop"}],"usage":{"prompt_tokens":389,"completion_tokens":78,"total_tokens":467}}
+    {"id":"a297504e-4527-4453-8a6c-306ead9325ad","object":"chat.completion","created":1710375737,"model":"llama-2-7b","choices":[{"index":0,"message":{"role":"assistant","content":"According to the provided context, Paris is situated in the north-central part of France, located along the Seine River some 233 miles (375 km) upstream from the river’s mouth on the English Channel (La Manche).
+Therefore, the location of Paris on the Seine River is approximately 233 miles (375 km) upstream from its mouth."},"finish_reason":"stop"}],"usage":{"prompt_tokens":379,"completion_tokens":83,"total_tokens":462}}
     ```
 <!--
 ## Chat with ChatBot UI